modin-project/modin/docs/flow/modin/experimental/core/execution/ray/implementations/pandas_on_ray/io/index.rst

 Submodules Description
 ''''''''''''''''''''''

-``modin.experimental.core.execution.ray.implementations.pandas_on_ray`` module is used mostly for storing utils and functions for experimental IO class:
+The ``modin.experimental.core.execution.ray.implementations.pandas_on_ray`` module primarily houses utils and functions for the experimental IO class:

 * ``io.py`` - submodule containing IO class and parse functions, which are responsible for data processing on the workers.